12kharris/spending-tracker/README.md

 - Python3 - For simple database querying, view routing and view generation.
 Python is the language used by the Django framework
 - PSQL - For complex querying and database view creation

+## Acknowledgements
+All code which has been adapted from online sources has been commented with a link to the original source in each file.
+- Using Javascript to retrive data from a url and use in a chart: https://testdriven.io/blog/django-charts/
+- Replacing the save() method when not using a ModelForm: https://stackoverflow.com/questions/16443029/cant-save-a-form-in-django-object-has-no-attribute-save
+- Generating dates in psql: https://stackoverflow.com/questions/58769145/postgresql-with-recursive
+- Setting up the django project and installing needed packages was done by following the 'I think therefore I Blog' walkthrough project from Code Institute.

 ## Planning
 Before development, planning of the look of the application and the structure of its database was done to streamline development.